BlockchainCommons/envelope-cli-swift/Docs/4-METADATA-EXAMPLE.md

 ]
 ```

 Create an envelope that refers to the digest of a particular digital embodiment of the novel, in EPUB format.
-Unlike CIDs, which refer to mutable objects, this digest can only refer to exactly one unique digital object.
+Unlike ARIDs, which refer to mutable objects, this digest can only refer to exactly one unique digital object.

 ```bash
 👉